thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/4. Add Components/fire-app-builder-interfaces-and-components.md

   </thead>
   <tbody>
     <tr>
-      <td>[AMZNMediaPlayerComponent][fire-app-builder-amazon-media-player-component]</td>
+      <td markdown="span">[AMZNMediaPlayerComponent][fire-app-builder-amazon-media-player-component]</td>
-      <td>Uses the Amazon Media Player, which is based on ExoPlayer.
+      <td markdown="span">Uses the Amazon Media Player, which is based on ExoPlayer.
 This component is loaded by default in Fire App Builder.</td>
     </tr>
     <!-- <tr>
-      <td>[BrightCoveMediaPlayerComponent][fire-app-builder-brightcove-media-player-component]</td>
+      <td markdown="span">[BrightCoveMediaPlayerComponent][fire-app-builder-brightcove-media-player-component]</td>
-      <td>Uses the BrightCove media player.
+      <td markdown="span">Uses the BrightCove media player.
 This is useful if your media is already tightly coupled with BrightCove.</td>
     </tr> -->
   </tbody>
 </table>